Designations Congruent with Things: Chapter 23

 “Tanegashima,” Mako corrects.

-Yeah,” Newt says.
+“Yeah,” Newt says.
 “Tanegashima.
 Sounds just like Tokyo to the non-native speaker.
-I’m pretty sure my mom was touring in Tanegashima in 1989, and I mean, your dad, he was probably really into the whole German Opera Singer thing in his youth.
+I’m pretty sure my mom was touring in Tanegashima in 1989, and I mean, your dad, he was probably really into the whole German opera singer thing in his youth.
 Because.
 You know.
 Germans.
 Opera.
 Hot.
 Just unreasonably sexy.
-My mom, let me tell you, was, and still is, kind of an unreasonable looker, Maks.
+My mom, let me tell you, was and still is kind of an unreasonable looker, Maks.”
 Newt wipes his face on his shirt for something like the eighth time.

 “Yes,” Mako says thickly.
 “Yes, I also think that’s how it must have happened.”

-“Mako, ugh,” Newt says, cracking an unsteady smile, “look, I’m just being nice, because clearly an argument can be made for me being the cool one.
+“Mako, ugh.”
+Newt cracks an unsteady smile, “I’m just being nice, because clearly an argument can be made for me being the cool one.
 For example, I had a band.
-Where’s your band.
-Your band that you had that repopularized science for the first time since the Cold War?”
+Where’s your band?
+Your band that repopularized science for the first time since the Cold War?”

-“Waaait, did you really?
-Newt asks.
+“Waaait, did you really?”

 “Just me,” she says.
 “No Raleigh.
 Mako only.
 Planet savior and international fashion icon.
 Little girls all over the world are putting streaks in their hair.”

-“For now,” Mako says, with airy, self-possessed threat.
+“For now,” Mako says with airy, self-possessed threat.
 “Better watch it.”

 “I am in a fancy ladies room in Berlin, refusing to appear on a popular German talk show.”

-“Wait, you’re blowing off an interview for this?”
+“You’re blowing off an interview for this?”
 Newt asks.

 “Do you know how many times I have been interviewed?”
-Mako whispers.

 “A lot of times?”
 Newt guesses.